mnr/writing-wip/kwak-anthology.md

 "I'll agree.
 But I don't think anything Dakota did was enough to light things up.
 Seems like her circuit was fail-safe.
 If something didn't seem right, it would just log the request.
 Dakota was smart enough to keep things contained."

 Araci picked up a bowl of peanuts, then moved to put them back down.
-Too late; they were charged to his tab and the platform moved away, reappearing with a Crudité Platter.
+Too late; they were charged to his tab, and the platform moved away, reappearing with a Crudité Platter.
 He surrendered and shelled a peanut.
 "That leaves us with Hestia.
 But I'm not convinced Farj is a killer."

 "He doesn't have to be.
-What if a third party decided to act out of self-interest?"
+What if a third party acted out of self-interest?"
 Lupe paused and stared at Araci.
 "Just a minute," she said.
 She waved up a search window in her visor and concentrated for a minute.
 With a slight nod, she shared a window with Araci.

 Araci saw Lupe's search.
 It started with Dakota's resume.
 It jumped to her previous ransomware employer.
 A hop over to corporate relationships produced an organization tree.
-On the tree, the ransomware company was highlighted, as was the line leading up the tree to the parent, then down a different branch, which led to Hestia.
+On the tree, it highlighted the ransomware company, as was the line leading up the tree to the parent, then down a branch, which led to Hestia.

 "Dakota was reverse-engineering intellectual property belonging to a sibling of her previous employer," Lupe pointed out.
-"Whether she knew it or not, she was in violation of some non-compete agreement, and was messing around with some ethically-compromised people.
+"Whether or not she knew it, she violated some non-compete agreement, and was messing around with some ethically flexible people.
 Farj might not have pulled the trigger, but he knew people that would."

 "For that, I'm buying tonight's drinks," said Araci.
 "All that's left to do is mountains of paperwork, but I think you're on-target."